ranaivo-it/me/posts/pandas-best-practice/index.md

 ## Dataset
 The dataset being used in the following is either being created manually or the [Traffic and Pedestrian Stops](https://www.kaggle.com/faressayah/stanford-open-policing-project/notebooks) by the Police in Rhode Island available on Kaggle.
-The choice lies on the fact that this dataset has multiple data types.
+The choice lies on the fact that this dataset has multiple data types from which multiple scenarios can be derived.

 ## Best practices